 My mom’s childhood is a blur.
 She’ll tell me stories every now and then, but not enough for me to paint a complete picture.
 I know her only as she is now.
 Umma.
 Mom.
 This is true for too many Korean women.
 But from what she has told me, I can see a flickering outline of a carefree little girl and an even fainter outline of a pink-cheeked teenager.
 At the age of 8, she jumped off the roof of a one-story building with goggles over her eyes and a tattered umbrella in her hands.
 She thought she would fly.
 At the age of 12, she set a mountain on fire.
 At 16, she fell in love with a motorcycle-riding boy with thick, black hair.
 I don’t know if these stories are lies—lies that exist to paint her as anything other than a byproduct of an inevitable future.
 Lies that exist to tell me, Gina-yah, I strayed off the path we are all destined to walk.
 Lies that exist to ask me, Gina-yah, are you proud of me?

 I walk slower still, and my mom catches up to me.
 The sun tints everything yellow, and the heat blurs my vision.
 I glance to the left and see a mirror.
 It is my mom, young again; I can see myself in her.
 I stare and smile, enjoying the trick of the light.
 Then the clouds, pregnant with summer rain (or is it three sleeping fetuses?) create shadows on her face.
 I see wrinkles, gray hairs, sun spots, and sagging skin in places I saw none just a second before.
 I hear her blame me.
-She looks at me.
-I stop, and she walks ahead.
+She looks at my pink cheeks and full hair and asks me, Where has my life gone?
+If you were not here, would your sister or your brother be here?
+I stop, and she walks ahead of me.
 I can hear her heavy breathing and can smell the powdery scent of her skin when she passes.
 I wonder when it’ll be my turn to be the mirror image.
 I wonder when I will see my mom in me.

 If you asked me for my one truth, I wouldn’t know what to tell you.
 I pray that I will not live the life I am destined to, a life lived for those around me.
 A life of endless sacrifice and bitterness.
 You can call me lukewarm, selfish.
 You can call me a coward.
 It doesn’t matter as long as I can grab my mom’s truth by its throat and bury it alive.